sanel/magic-ed/README.md

 (ql:quickload :magic-ed)
 ```

-The code was tested on SBCL, ECL and Clozure CL.
+The code was tested on SBCL, ECL, Clozure CL and CMUCL.

 ## License